Ruffa Gutierrez: Personal life

-She is the only daughter of actor, Eddie Gutierrez and talent manager, Annabelle Rama.
-She has two half-brothers, Tonton Gutierrez and Ramon Christopher, from her father's previous relationships.
-She has five brothers: Elvis Gutierrez, Rocky Gutierrez, Ritchie Paul Gutierrez and Raymond Gutierrez and Richard Gutierrez.
+A member of the prominent Gutierrez family, Ruffa is the only daughter of actor Eddie Gutierrez and talent manager Annabelle Rama.
+She has five brothers: Elvis, Rocky, Ritchie Paul, and fellow actors Raymond and Richard.
+She also has two half-brothers, Tonton and Ramon Christopher, from her father's previous relationships.

-In 2003, she married Yilmaz Bektas, Turkish businessman.
-They had two children, Lorin Gabriella and Venezia Loran.
+In 2003, she married Yilmaz Bektas, a Turkish businessman.
+They have two daughters, Lorin, who is studying at Pepperdine University in the United States, and Venice.
 They announced their separation through a joint statement on May 8, 2007.
+The annulment was granted on February 24, 2012.